 More Info on Shooting a Total Lunar Eclipse

-We hope you found this info useful.
+We hope you found this info helpful.
 If you have any lunar photography tips or tricks you’d like to share, please post them in the comments below.
 We’d love to hear your ideas!

-For more on how to shoot a total lunar eclipse – check out our article, How to Photograph the Total Lunar Eclipse.
+For more on shooting a total lunar eclipse – check out our article, How to Photograph the Total Lunar Eclipse.

 - Photograph the Perseid Meteor Shower, August 11-12, 2021 - July 29, 2021